YifanZhangHust/yingtaoluo.github.io/_pages/about.md

   - /about.html
 ---

 Yingtao Luo is a Graduate MS Student in Computer Science at the University of Washington.
-His research interests include data mining, machine learning, text mining, recommender systems, etc. He published several papers in NeurIPS, WWW and ICDM.
+His research interests include data mining, machine learning, text mining, recommender systems, etc. He published/submitted several papers in/to NeurIPS, WWW and ICDM.

 Yingtao Luo is currently applying for PhD programs in 2022.
 Please feel free to contact him at yl3851@uw.edu.